pachyderm/docs-content/latest/get-started/beginner-tutorial.md

 pachctl create pipeline -f video_mp4_converter.yaml
 ```

+{{< figure src="/images/beginner-tutorial/step-1.svg" class="figure">}}

 {{% notice info %}}
 Every pipeline, at minimum, needs a `name`, an `input`, and a `transform`.
-The input is the data that the pipeline will process, and the transform is the user code that will process the data. `transform.image` is the Docker image available in a container registry ([Docker Hub](https://hub.docker.com/)) that will be used to run the user code. `transform.cmd` is the command that will be run inside the Docker container.
+The input is the data that the pipeline will process, and the transform is the user code that will process the data. `transform.image` is the Docker image available in a container registry ([Docker Hub](https://hub.docker.com/)) that will be used to run the user code. `transform.cmd` is the command that will be run inside the Docker container; it is the entrypoint for the user code to be executed against the input data.
 {{%/notice %}}

 ### 4. Create the Image Flattener Pipeline